streamdata-gallery-organizations/netatmo/_listings/netatmo/setpersonsaway-get-postman.md

   "info": {
     "name": "Netatmo Get Setpersonsaway",
     "_postman_id": "d0c83ac4-c0c8-41ea-b412-01da0437ab37",
     "description": "Sets a person as 'Away' or the Home as 'Empty'.
-The event will be added to the user’s timeline.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+The event will be added to the user???s timeline.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [